mohamed-shiha/Summer2021WorkPlacementProject/_posts/Day1.md

 title: Day 1
 ---

-Today i started resurching github pages and i was able to use Jekll to manage my posts and this is my first post.
+Today I started researching github pages and i was able to use Jekyll to manage my posts and this is my first post.